6 Sunglasses Trends You're Gonna See Everywhere This Summer

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 Sunglasses trends are often indicators of cultural moments.
-Bold-coloured lenses bring us back to the groovy 70s, while huge, bug-eyed shades are reflective of the early aughts’ Olsen twin era.
+Bold-colored lenses bring us back to the groovy ’70s, while huge, bug-eyed shades are reflective of the early aughts’ Olsen twin era.
 Last summer, everyone was wearing narrow sunnies and bubble frames (thanks, Loewe), and the year before that, thick frames and tortoiseshells were all the rage.
-Although eyewear trends move a lot more slowly than Tik-Tok-fuelled aesthetics like “mob wives” or “quiet luxury” — and it’s far from necessary to have more than a few pairs — sunglasses still play a significant role as wardrobe staples.
+Although eyewear trends move a lot more slowly than Tik-Tok-fueled aesthetics like “mob wives” or “quiet luxury” — and it’s far from necessary to have more than a few pairs — sunglasses still play a significant role as wardrobe staples.

+Similar to your favorite jewelry pieces, sunglasses are clever investments that elevate any summer outfit, and amplify whatever vibe you want, from ultra-mysterious (dark black shades) to quirky cool (clear, wiry dad aviators).
+The best part is, this season’s trends are anything but boring.
+The summer 2024 runways showcased tons of colorful lenses from brands like Diesel and Coach, as well as sporty shields from the likes of Ganni, Acne and Retrofête.

 AdvertisementADVERTISEMENT